 People have continued to be more reliant on their mobile devices to complete a purchase whether they’re sitting on the couch or in the middle of running errands.
 When a customer is ready to make a purchase, the online experience they have on their phones can change whether they complete a sale right then and there.

-Mobile usability is important because it can drastically change how a person’s user experience with your website.
+Mobile usability is important because it can drastically change how a person’s user experience is with your website.
 Think about how tedious and frustrating it is, trying to make a purchase on your phone and the site keeps crashing, or the text isn’t formatted for a phone so it’s hard to read, or the checkout form is hard to navigate — and so on.
-Reduce the amount of frustration and time a person spends trying to complete a sale by making sure your page design is mobile friendly.
+Reduce the amount of frustration and time a person spends trying to complete a sale by making sure your page design is mobile-friendly.

 Diversify Your Payment Options

 There is nothing worse than sitting in the checkout section of a page and they don’t take your card.
-The process of having to get up and find the right card or search on the page for alternate payment options can make the difference between a first time visitor and loyal customer.
+The process of having to get up and find the right card or search on the page for alternate payment options can make the difference between a first-time visitor and loyal customer.
 More payment gateways have grown to accept Paypal and Apple/Google Pay, and being ahead of the curve always pays off.
 By limiting your payment options, you’re limiting your potential customers and preventing yourself from growing.
 Having an array of payment options lowers the rate at which customers abandon their carts, and it makes the checkout process clear and easy.

 Ensuring Social Proof